robinmollah/bracubot/README.md

 # BracuBot
-This bot is intended to reply frequently asked questions of students especially during preadvising and advising time.
+This bot is intended to reply frequently asked questions of students especially during pre-advising and advising time.

 ### Getting started
 Open this link: http://m.me/bracubot